 This situation doesn’t always have a good outcome.

-In many cases, one of the pieces of fruit ends up so small as to really be un-usable.
+In some cases, one of the pieces of fruit ends up so small as to really be un-usable.

 You can see that in the example below.
 Or, the skin is torn when separating the two fruits, which of course downgrades the quality of the fruit.